minio/mc/README.md

 ```

 Make a bucket
-`mb` command creates a new bucket on object storage.
+`mb` command creates a new bucket.

 *Example:*
 ```sh